amarpan/how-to-install-and-configure-zshell/README.md

 # How to Install and Configure Z Shell in Ubuntu

-Z Shell (zsh) is a popular alternative to the default command line bash shell that offers several additional features like recursive path expansion, automatic spelling correction for mistyped directory names, and plugin and theme support.
+Z Shell (zsh) is a popular alternative to the default command line bash shell that offers several advanced features like recursive path expansion, automatic spelling correction for mistyped directory names, and plug-in and theme support.

-This guide will walk you through the process of installing and configuring zsh, including how to change themes as well as enable one of its most useful plugins, auto-complete suggestions.
+This guide will walk you through the process of installing and configuring zsh, including how to change themes as well as enable one of its most useful plug-ins, auto-complete suggestions.

 ## Before You Begin